 Peter Rogers, 1914 – 2009

-Best remembered for creating the iconic Carry On series of films.
+Peter Rogers will always be remembered as the man behind those iconic Carry On series of films.

 Peter Rogers was born in Rochester, Kent, on 20th February 1914.
 Educated at Kings School, Rochester.

 He married wife Betty E. Box in 1949, they were married for fifty years until her death in 1999.
 They had no children.

 Rogers began his career as a journalist on the “Kentish Express”. in the late 1930’s he changed direction, moving into theatre.
 He was Auriol Lee’s assistant on such classic West End productions as J.B.
 Priestley’s “People at Sea” and John Van Druten’s “Gertie Maud”.

 From West End Theatre to Fleet Street, where he worked on “Picture Post”.
 After hospitalisation during the war, Peter became a radio scriptwriter for the BBC.
 He entered the film industry as a scriptwriter in 1942 and was a member of the production executive committee of J. Arthur Rank’s Religious Films Ltd.

 In 1946, he joined the Rank-controlled Gainsborough Studios, in Shepherds Bush, as an assistant scenario editor.
 It was here that he first met his future wife, Betty Box, O.B.E., herself one of Britain’s most successful producers.

 They would produce many films together, among the early films they co-produced were Marry Me (1949) and Don’t Ever Leave Me (1949).